 The subset of HQE DOMs were found to have a smaller peak-to-valley ratio relative to the Standard QE DOMs, as well as an overall $3.34 \pm 0.01\%$ lower mean charge.
-It was also found that the DOMs instrumented with the old toroids used for AC coupling (the first PMTs to be manufactured by Hamamatsu) had narrower and larger Gaussian component corresponding resulting in an increased peak-to-valley ratio of $14.0 \pm 0.6\%$ .
-This was found to be likely due to a change in the manufacturing over time rather than the actual AC coupling method.
+It was also found that the DOMs instrumented with the old toroids used for AC coupling (the first PMTs to be manufactured) had narrower and larger Gaussian component corresponding resulting in an increased peak-to-valley ratio of $14.0 \pm 0.6\%$.
 No significant time dependence in any of the fitted parameters associated with the SPE charge templates over the investigated seasons was observed.
 A reassessment of the PMT gain settings found a systematic bias of $2.00 \pm 0.03\%$ with a standard deviation of 3.54%.